Sporky023/connect4/README.md

 things.

 There may be more work to do on the model, but that will be informed by construction of the app.

+## 3:50 pm

+First goal is going to be to initialize a board in the state, and then render that board to the screen.